stijn-dejongh/lovecraft_public_domain/raw_converts/hb.md

 what a fine workman he was, an' how lucky it was that Stillwater had a reg'lar undertaker instead of buryin' folks jest as they was, like they do over to Whitby.

-   "&lsquo;Suppose,' says he, &lsquo;some fellow was to be took with some of them paralysin' cramps like you read about.
+   ""Suppose,' says he, "some fellow was to be took with some of them paralysin' cramps like you read about.
 How'd a body like it when they lowered him down and begun shovelin' the dirt back?
 How'd he like it when he was chokin' down there under the new headstone, scratchin' an' tearin' if he chanced to get